Last Updated on October 8, 2023 by Samantha Harris

 Variety of Feed

-Provide a wide variety of grasses, weeds, and flowers in the enclosure to ensure your tortoise gets its required nutrients.
-Tortoises need a high fiber, low protein diet.
+Provide various grasses, weeds, and flowers in the enclosure to ensure your tortoise gets its required nutrients.
+Tortoises need a high-fiber, low-protein diet.

 Tortoises need a wading pool to soak in and drink from so they don’t get dehydrated.
 Keep the wading pool filled with fresh, clean water.

 Tortoises need a humidity level of at least 50-60%.
-Using a substrate like Cypress mulch or grass in an outdoor enclosure is ideal because they hold onto humidity.
+Using a substrate like Cypress mulch or grass in an outdoor enclosure is ideal because it holds onto humidity.

-You’ll need to use a humidity gauge for an indoor enclosure to monitor the humidity level.
+You’ll need a humidity gauge for an indoor enclosure to monitor the humidity level.

 Room to Roam

 Providing these things to a tortoise showing signs of pyramiding will stop its progression.
-However, the best thing is to provide these requirements from the outset to prevent pyramiding.
+However, providing these requirements from the outset is advisable to prevent pyramiding.